Miffyfei/EOL-Power-Battery-Recycling-Industry/README.md

 ## Project Overview
 This repository accompanies the paper **"Reducing the environmental impacts of battery recycling through spatial and technological alignment"**.
 It contains the full modelling stack required to:

-1. **Prediction of EOL battery flows** for passenger electric vehicles (PEV) and commercial electric vehicles (CEV) using machine-learning models with automatic clustering, feature engineering, and cross-validation.
+1. **EOL power batteries prediction** for passenger electric vehicles (PEV) and commercial electric vehicles (CEV) using machine-learning models with automatic clustering, feature engineering, and cross-validation.
-2. **Scenario generation** translating vehicle retirements into provincial EOL battery volumes under four recycling technology pathways (Baseline, Technology Optimisation, Electrification Dominance, and Localisation Enhancement).
+2. **Environmental impact assessment** transport network modelling and energy-mix sensitivity analysis.
+This part of the environmental impact results is mainly calculated through the openlca software.
-3. **Environmental impact assessment** for 52 supply–demand combinations, including detailed metal recovery balances and cross-regional transport allocation to recycling facilities.
+3. **Scenario simulation** for 52 supply–demand combinations, including detailed metal recovery balances and cross-regional transport allocation to recycling facilities.

-The repository is organised into three functional modules that can be executed independently or as a complete workflow:

-1. **EOL power batteries prediction** – demand-side projections of battery retirements by city and scenario.
-2. **Scenario simulation** – technology portfolio mixes, environmental impacts, and metal recovery under different policy assumptions.
-3. **Environment assessment** – transport network modelling and energy-mix sensitivity analysis.
+Executing the workflow reproduces the paper's quantitative outputs.
+Each script can also be run independently to evaluate alternative scenarios or updated datasets.

 ## Repository Structure
 ```